supcik/academic-www/content/docs/managing-content.md

 This is a brief guide to managing content with the Academic framework.
 Content can include news/blog posts, publications, projects, talks, widget pages, and much more.
 After you have read this guide about creating and managing content, you may also be interested to learn about [writing content with Markdown, LaTeX, and Shortcodes]({{< relref "writing-markdown-latex.md" >}}).<!--more-->

 {{% alert warning %}}
 Most front matter snippets in the documentation have recently been converted **[from TOML to YAML]({{< relref "front-matter.md" >}})**.
-The example publications, widgets, and configuration files remain in TOML format.
+The example widgets and configuration files remain in TOML format.
 Academic and Hugo continue to support both formats.
 An [online YAML<-->TOML converter is available](https://toolkit.site/format.html) should you need it.
-This change is to make it easier to edit content in popular Markdown editors like [Typora](https://www.typora.io) and [Visual Studio Code](https://code.visualstudio.com).
+This change is to facilitate editing content in popular Markdown editors like [Typora](https://www.typora.io) and [Visual Studio Code](https://code.visualstudio.com).
 {{% /alert %}}

 ## Introduction